GeoBigData/gbdx-training/task_to_platform.md

 `docker run -v ~/<full path to input data>:/mnt/work/input -it <docker username>/<docker repository> bash`

-- once inside the container, check that your data exists at `/mnt/work/input`, then navigate to your script and execute it. - if successful, you should be able to navigate to `/mnt/work/output` and see your output
+- once inside the container, check that your data exists at `/mnt/work/input`, then navigate to your script and execute it
+- if successful, you should be able to navigate to `/mnt/work/output` and see your output
 - if needed, modify the original script, build from Dockerfile again, run the container with mounted test data, and test your script until it produces the expected output

 ## push
 - while still within the Docker session, pass in your Docker Hub credentials `docker login --username <docker username> --password <docker password>`
 - push the image to your Docker Hub repository
-`docker push <docker username>/<docker repository>'
+`docker push <docker username>/<docker repository>`

 ## write JSON task definition
 (will need to write a JSON doc with a task definition, then use task registery API to register to platform)